preservim/vim-wheel/README.markdown

 # Features

-Vim users may note that the relative window position of the cursor is maintained when scrolling by half-page with <CTRL-U> and <CTRL-D>, at least until the start or end of the buffer nears.
+Vim users may note that the relative window position of the cursor is maintained when scrolling by half-page with «CTRL-U» and «CTRL-D», at least until the start or end of the buffer nears.
 The behavior can be seen in other applications when using a track pad or mouse wheel to scroll.

 This plugin takes Vim a step further in that direction:

-* By default, two keys are mapped: <CTRL-J> scrolls doc up and <CTRL-K> down
+* By default, two keys are mapped: «CTRL-J» scrolls doc up and «CTRL-K» down
 * Cursor maintains screen row position when scrolling document with those keys
 * This behavior tied to track pad/scroll wheel for ‘natural’ scrolling
 * Due to Vim jumpiness, behavior is disabled when `Wrap` is enabled (more details below)
 * Pure Vimscript with no dependencies

-How is this behavior different from that of <CTRL-E> and <CTRL-Y>?
+How is this behavior different from that of «CTRL-E» and «CTRL-Y»?
 For those mappings, the cursor moves with the document with its position relative to the screen changing.
 Useful, but meeting a different need.